vuongducphuong/documentation/content/applications/finance/accounting/bank/reconciliation.rst

 Overview
 ========

 Matching your bank statements with your accounting records can be a tedious task.
 You need to find the corresponding invoices, compare the amounts and partners' details with those in the bank statement.
 These steps can take a lot of time.
-Luckily, with Odoo you can very easily match your invoices or any other payment document with your bank statements.
+Luckily, with Leansoft you can very easily match your invoices or any other payment document with your bank statements.

 Two options of the reconciliation process exist in Odoo.